Armenia-Azerbaijan Civil Peace Platform asks Pope Francis for support for Karabakh settlement

 The First General Assembly of the Armenia-Azerbaijan Civil Peace Platform was held in Tbilisi, Georgia, on Oct.
 30.

-Participants of the First General Assembly of the Armenia-Azerbaijan Civil Peace Platform appealed to the OSCE Minsk Group co-chairs, APA reported.
+Participants of the First General Assembly of the Armenia-Azerbaijan Civil Peace Platform appealed to Pope Francis.